Tata Capital’s Skyrocketing Valuation: Is it justified?

 About Tata Capital Limited

-Tata Capital and its subsidiaries are engaged in providing a wide array of services and products in the financial services sector.
-They operate across various areas of business, including commercial finance, consumer loans, wealth services, and the distribution and marketing of Tata Cards.
+Tata Capital and its subsidiaries are providing a plethora of services and products under the financial services umbrella.
+They also deal with a wide range and diverse spectrum of commercial activities, which encompass commercial finance, consumer loans, wealth services, marketing, and the distribution of Tata Cards.

 Introduction to Bajaj Finance Limited

-Bajaj Finance Limited (BFL) is a leading non-banking financial company headquartered in Pune, India.
-Established as a subsidiary of Bajaj FinServ Ltd., BFL has emerged as a key player in India’s financial sector.
-With a vast customer base of 83.64 million and assets under management amounting to ₹330,615 crore (US$40 billion) as of March 2024, BFL offers a wide range of financial products and services.
+Bajaj Finance Limited (BFL) is a Pune-based non-banking financial company that has emerged as one of the key players in India’s financial sector.
+Established as the subsidiary of Bajaj FinServ Ltd., BFL has a commanding customer base of 83.64 million and assets under management (AUM) worth ₹330615 crores (US$40 billion) as of March 2024.
+They offer a vast spectrum of financial products and services.

-- Both Tata Capital and Bajaj Finance exhibit similar growth in their loan book sizes.
+• Tata Capital and Bajaj Finance share a common growth trend in their loan books.

-- Both are supported by well-known brands, Tata and Bajaj.
+• Both companies are subsidiaries of well-known brands, Tata and Bajaj, respectively.

 Financial Performance of Bajaj Finance